nuxt/icon/README.md

     customCollections: [
       {
         prefix: 'my-icon',
-        dir: resolve('./assets/my-icons'), // <-- use resolve() for layer compatibility
+        dir: resolve('./assets/my-icons'),
+        // if you want to include all the icons in nested directories:
+        // recursive: true,
       },
     ],
   },
 })
 ```

+> [!NOTE]
-This ensures that when another Nuxt project extends your layer, the icon paths will correctly resolve to your layer's directory rather than the consuming project's directory.
-Without using `resolve()`, the paths would be relative to the project that extends your layer, causing icons to not be found.
+> We use `createResolver` and `resolve()` to ensure paths work correctly both in regular projects and when your project is used as an extendable layer by other Nuxt projects.
+This ensures icon paths resolve relative to your project's directory rather than the consuming project's directory.

+> [!NOTE]
+> If you are running on Nuxt 4 with the new `app` directory, the assets directory is `'./app/assets/*'` instead of `'./assets/*'`.

 Then you can use the icons like this: